BMW i3 interior

 Once you’ve programmed the sat nav it gives clear, easy-to-follow directions.
 It’s been specifically tailored to suit the i3 and comes with handy menus to help you hunt down the nearest fast-charging point instead of just displaying local petrol stations.

-If you don’t like BMW’s own sat-nav then you can pay £235 for Apple CarPlay smartphone mirroring.
+If you don’t like BMW’s own sat-nav then you can pay extra for Apple CarPlay smartphone mirroring.
 This system lets you use your iPhone’s navigation and media streaming apps through the i3’s built-in display.
-It’s easy to use and well-worth paying extra for.
+It’s easy to use and well-worth paying extra for, although it’s disappointing that BMW doesn’t include it as standard these days.
 Sadly, you can’t get a similar feature for Android phones.

 If you a serious audiophile you’ll want to upgrade the i3’s standard stereo to a louder and crisper Harman Kardon unit.
-It’ll set you back £640 on its own or comes as part of the £1,500 i3 Plus Package.
+It comes on its own or as part of the i3 Plus Package.
 The latter brings with it a web browser feature for the infotainment system, tinted windows and different 19-inch alloy wheels.